Chidimma Adetshina: Controversy

 Adetshina's participation in the Miss South Africa pageant faced scrutiny due to questions about her citizenship and eligibility.
-Concerns were raised regarding her dual citizenship of South Africa and Nigeria, leading the South African Department of Home Affairs to investigate her background.
+Concerns were raised regarding her social media identity as Nigerian and Mozambican, leading the South African Department of Home Affairs to investigate her background.
 The investigation allegedly revealed preliminary evidence suggesting potential issues with her mother's acquisition of South African citizenship.
-It was said that the Department of Home Affairs planned to take further action, which may had included potential criminal charges based on the investigation's findings.
-Adetshina garnered support from the public who saw her as a representation of South Africa's diverse population.
-A South African far-left political party, the Economic Freedom Fighters, publicly defended her, calling for an end to xenophobia in South Africa and advocating for inclusivity.
-While other parties, namely the African National Congress and the Patriotic Alliance advocated for an investigation into her nationality.
-The minister of Home Affairs, Leon Schreiber, confirmed that the department could investigate the nationality of Adetshina only after her family requested it.
+The Department of Home Affairs revoked her identity documents and declared her a prohibited person after she attempted to undermine South Africa's immigration law by providing fraudulent bank statements(persona non grata).
+Adetshina garnered support from a small opposition party called the Economic freedom fighters as a representation of South Africa's diverse population.
+The South African far-left political party, publicly defended her, calling for an end to xenophobia in South Africa and advocating for inclusivity.
+While other large parties, namely the African National Congress and the smaller Patriotic Alliance advocated for an investigation into her nationality.
+The minister of Home Affairs, Leon Schreiber of the second largest party the Democratic Alliance, confirmed that the department could investigate the nationality of Adetshina only after her family requested it.

 The Miss South Africa pageant maintained that Adetshina had fulfilled all the requirements to participate in the competition.

-In October 2024, the Department of Home Affairs of South Africa revoked her South African identity papers following an investigation into her mother's origins.
+In October 2024, the Department of Home Affairs of South Africa revoked her South African identity documents following an investigation into her mother's origins.

+In January 2026, Adetshina was arrested for illegally entering South Africa through the Lebombo border and is since fighting her deportation to her country of origin - Nigeria.

+In August 2026, Adetshina's deportation case was postponed to February 2027, until the High Court has reviewed her application.

 Aftermath

-Due to the victimisation of Adetshina by South Africans, the organizers of the Puebla Festival de las Ideas withdrew its invitations to the South African panelists and guests in 2024.
+Due to the perceived victimisation of Adetshina by South Africans, the organizers of the Puebla Festival de las Ideas withdrew its invitations to the South African panelists and guests in 2024.
 The managers cited in its letter on X that the removal was due to South Africa's undermining of the very principle of justice and equality, as well as human dignity that the festival sought to maintain.
 The country was no longer listed as the featured country at the festival that took place in Mexico.
 Following the Miss Universe 2024 event, Chidimma stated of moving to settle in Nigeria.
 In a BBC Pidgin interview after the pageantry, Adetshina confirmed that she would be retiring from the beauty-queen phase of her life with a new focus on education.